kddprojectgroup1/kdd-project-group_1/README.md

-Project Description:
+Project Objective:
 ==

-The project focuses on predicting and analyzing the ratings of customers, hosts of Airbnb's and summarizing useful insights of Airbnb's location which are of reasonable price based on features in the dataset.
+The project focuses on analysing the NYC Airbnb data and to predict the ratings of Airbnb based on customer's experience, location, price range, nights of stay and other related features.

 Data and Source Description:
 ==